ledat1205/road-to-msc/datlt/GCP/Note.md

 **Governance and security**

 One of the most powerful features of BigLake is how it centralizes governance and security.
 You can apply fine-grained security controls, including row-level and column-level security, directly on the BigLake tables within BigQuery.
 This is enabled through access delegation.

+**Google Cloud tools and practices that enable robust data governance and security.**